Pvt. Edward Francis Martel

 was given, most of the tanks were destroyed.

 Two days later on April 9, 1942, Bataan was officially surrendered to the Japanese.
 Ed was now a Prisoner of War.
-After receiving orders from the Japanese to move to Mariveles, and the rest of C Company were allowed to ride trucks to the barrio.
+After receiving orders from the Japanese to move to Mariveles, C Company was allowed to ride trucks to the barrio.

-In Mariveles, Ed and his company lined up in a field facing Corregidor.
+In Mariveles, the company lined up in a field facing Corregidor.
 As they stood there, the Japanese searched them for what they called contraband.
 This included guns, knives, jewelry, other valuables, money, watches, and whatever else that the Japanese wanted to take.

 Ed and the other men were organized into groups of 100 POWs.
 Japanese officers walked among the prisoners looking for Filipinos.
 The officers pulled the Filipinos out of the group and shot them in their temples.
 After they fell to the ground, the Japanese kicked their bodies into the ditches alongside the road.